What is purchase price allocation?

 Compliance with accounting standards

-Why choose Supreme for your PPA?
+Why choose Supreme for your Purchase Price Allocation?

 Focus